- Loan Policies

 Use of these rooms is subject to the following:

-- To be considered for use of a meeting room, other events must be:
+- To be considered for use of a meeting room, other events must

-- relationship to Library/UND
+- Relationship to Library/UND

-- name of Library sponsor
+- Name of Library sponsor

-- purpose for which room is to be used
+- Purpose for which room is to be used

-- estimated number of people
+- Estimated number of people

 2. Group Study Rooms

-There are six group study rooms available.
-Each is furnished with eight chairs and a table.
+There are seven group study rooms available.

 - Room 113